SEnior editor, npr

-As a senior editor at NPR's Code Switch, I collaborated closely with leading writers and thinkers on dozens of essays about race and identity.
+As a senior editor working with NPR's Code Switch team, I collaborated closely with leading writers and thinkers on dozens of essays about race and identity.
 Navigating this space requires tremendous empathy, deep domain knowledge, and careful analysis, and it was my honor to contribute to these pieces.
 Here are a few favorites.

 How Black Reporters Report on Black Death, Gene Demby